-The competition is organised by Discover Space UK, a joint-venture between Exotopic and Machrihanish Airbase Community Company (MACC) and UK Students for the Exploration and Development of Space (UKSEDS).
+The competition is organised by Exotopic in collaboration with Machrihanish Airbase Community Company (MACC) and UK Students for the Exploration and Development of Space (UKSEDS).

 Broad timescales have been set for each activity required to run the programme, with specific timescales and requirements set forth in this document.
-Students will register their teams by mid-November 2023, and launch their rockets and CanSats during an event from the $10^{th} - 14^{th}$ July at Machrihanish Airbase, Scotland.
-As with the previous three years of competitions, Mach-24 will include hands-on training elements (recovery system design and packing, ground testing and more!) and the opportunity for participants to engage with members of the UK Space Industry.
+Students will register their teams by mid-November 2024, and launch their rockets and CanSats during an event from the $1^{st} - 5^{th}$ July at Machrihanish Airbase, Scotland.
+As with the previous four years of competitions, Mach-25 will include hands-on training elements (recovery system design and packing, ground testing and more!) and the opportunity for participants to engage with members of the UK Space Industry.